aring87/Sentinel-Detection-As-Code/README.md

 Detection engineering is more than writing alert logic.

-A mature program requires structure, repeatable workflows, quality standards, validation, operational triage support, and reporting that connects technical content to program outcomes.
-This repository is designed to support that full lifecycle, from idea to validated analytic to operational use.
+A mature program requires structure, repeatable workflows, validation standards, triage guidance, operational feedback loops, and reporting that connects technical work to measurable outcomes.
+This repository is designed to support that full lifecycle, from detection idea to validated analytic to operational use.

 ---

 ## Current Focus

-This repository is currently centered on **Microsoft Sentinel detection engineering** and is being actively refined into a more governed, scalable detection engineering program.
+This repository is centered on building a more governed, scalable, and operationally useful detection engineering program across **Microsoft Sentinel** and **Splunk**.

 Current priorities include: